 Past surprise locations for Dîner en Blanc Philadelphia have included 2012’s Logan Circle, 2013’s JFK Bridge, 2014’s Avenue of the Arts, and 2015’s The Navy Yards, Marine Parade Grounds, 2016's Philadelphia Art Museum, and Franklin Square in 2017.
 The event has grown from 1,200 in 2012, to 2,550 in 2013, to 3,500 in 2014, 4,500 in 2015 and 5,000 in 2016.
 For 2017, DiBona and Moran have big plans to host the largest event of its kind in the United States with at least 5,200 guests.

 While Le Dîner en Blanc - Philadelphia has been the recipient of “best foodie event” and “best pop-up” awards from publications such as PhillyBite Magazine and Main Line Today, the event’s greatest distinction is having the highest guest return rate of all the Dîner en Blanc events in the United States.

-Center City District Restaurant Week - A highlight of the season, Center City District Restaurant Week, sponsored by TD Bank and OpenTable, is usally held in September.
-It runs 10 consecutive days, including Saturday for the frist time in 2017, for most of the 120 participating restaurants offering a variety of culinary delights.
-Restaurants thoughout Center City offer signature three-course dinners for only $35 per person, with select restaurants featuring a three-course lunch for $20 per guest, not including tax, gratuity, or alcohol.2.)
+Center City District Restaurant Week - A highlight of the season, Center City District Restaurant Week, sponsored by TD Bank and OpenTable, is usually held in September.
+It runs 10 consecutive days, including Saturday for the first time in 2017, for most of the 120 participating restaurants offering various culinary delights.
+Restaurants throughout Center City offer signature three-course dinners for only $35 per person, with select restaurants featuring a three-course lunch for $20 per guest, not including tax, gratuity, or alcohol.2.)